Ohio State hosts three regular-season meets, including a dual with defending national champion Michigan

 Six Buckeyes are set to compete at the 2014 P&G Championships this weekend in Pittsburgh, Pa.

-In 2012-13, Sharipov guided redshirt junior Michael Newburger to the 2013 NCAA Pommel Horse Championship.
-The Austin, Texas, native scored a 15.45 on the event to become only the second gymnast in program history to win a national championship on pommel horse.
-In addition to Newburger, Sharipov coached sophomore Danny Steiner and redshirt sophomore Jeff Treleaven to All-America honors on floor exercise and vault, respectively, at the 2013 NCAA Individual Event Finals.
+In 2013, Sharipov guided redshirt junior Michael Newburger to the 2013 NCAA Championship on pommel horse.
+The Austin, Texas, native scored a 15.450 to become only the second gymnast in program history to win a nationaltitle on pommel.
+In addition to Newburger, Sharipov coached sophomore Danny Steiner and Treleaven to All-America honors on floor exercise and vault, respectively, at the 2013 NCAA Individual Event Finals.

 Ohio State placed fourth overall at the 2013 Big Ten Championships, one place higher than the previous season.
 Under Sharipov's guidance, Steiner placed second overall on floor exercise, earning Second Team All-Big Ten honors for his performance.

-Sharipov led the Buckeyes to a record-setting season in 2011-12, as he guided five members of the team (senior Ty Echard, sophomores Misha Koudinov and Kris Done, redshirt sophomore Newburger and freshman Steiner) to All-America status at the 2012 NCAA Individual Event Finals, tying the season program record with the 1993 and 2002 campaigns, respectively.
+Sharipov led the Buckeyes to a record-setting season in 2012, as five members of the team (senior Ty Echard, sophomores Misha Koudinov and Kris Done, Newburger and Steiner) earned All-America status at the 2012 NCAA Individual Event Finals, tying the season program record with the 1993 and 2002 campaigns, respectively.

-A native of Kharkov, Ukraine, Sharipov was named 2006 National Co-Assistant Coach of the Year, helping the Sooners claim the NCAA Championship that year.
+A native of Kharkov, Ukraine, Sharipov was named 2006 National Co-Assistant Coach of the Year, helping the Sooners claim the NCAA championship that year.
 In 2008, Sharipov helped guide the team to a second national title and was named co-assistant coach of the year for the second time in his career.
-In 2011, he was named the CGA West Region Assistant Coach of the Year, leading the Sooners to an NCAA runner-up finish in the team finals April 15 at St. John Arena in Columbus.
+In 2011, he was named the CGA West Region assistant coach of the year, leading the Sooners to an NCAA runner-up finish in the team finals.

 In 1995, after winning championships on parallel bars at the French International and the Cottbus International along with an all-around title at the International Championships of Romania, Sharipov had an impressive showing at the European Cup, winning gold on high bar and parallel bars.
-He followed that up in 1996 with perhaps the best year of his career, taking first on parallel bars at the European Championships before adding the championship on the apparatus at the World Championship.
+He followed that up in 1996 with perhaps the best year of his career, taking first on parallel bars at the European championships before addinga gold medalon the sameapparatus at the World championships.

-The crowning moment came in 1996 in Atlanta, Ga., where Sharipov won the Olympic gold medal on parallel bars and was a member of the bronze-medal Ukrainian team.
+The crowning moment of Sharipov's athletic career came at the 1996 Olympic Gamesin Atlanta, where he won the gold medal on parallel bars and was a member of the bronze-medal Ukrainian team.

 A 1997 graduate of Kharkov State in Ukraine, Sharipov was awarded the title of Master of Sport in 1992.
 The honor represents the highest athletic level one can reach in the former Soviet Union.